workhorsy/comic_book_reader/README.md

 * We will have to manually add Kinetic scrolling
 * We have to run the thumb nailer in the main thread, which makes the UI unresponsive.
+* The indexedDB standard does not yet have a way to list all databases.
+Webkit does have indexedDB.webkitGetDatabaseNames though.
+So we work around this by storing their names in localStorage.